Savvy stock market investors know that transaction fees can kill market gains.

 When you’re ready, you can buy the house by paying the 0.5% fee using your credit card (that’s right, your credit card).
 Once you complete your financing (or you wire the cash), the house becomes yours.
 Sellers get a great deal too, paying just a 3% listing fee.

 It’s hard to emphasize just how revolutionary this cost cutting is.
 Companies like Fundrise and CrowdStreet have made it cheap to gain real estate exposure, but not to directly own individual real assets.
 Roofstock actually cut the largest barrier to entry for real estate investors.

 Once you close on the home, you start collecting rent right away.
 This is because you assume the contract from the previous owner.
 The hardest part of owning real estate is finding great tenants.

 If you can buy a place that already has tenants with a track-record of paying in place, it’s like buying a gold mine.
 Roofstock makes that happen.

-Another reason to consider Roofstock is it’s thorough inspections.
+Another reason to consider Roofstock is its thorough inspections.
 The inspections cover the actual quality of the house, the estimated repair costs, and the financial figures you need.
-It’s possible to buy a house site unseen through Roofstock.
+It’s truly possible to buy a house site unseen through Roofstock.

 Driving a few hours to visit several houses makes sense to me.
 But some people buy the houses site unseen.
 The thorough inspections make that a reasonable (if risky) option.

-The hardest part about buying single family rental properties is finding the financing.
-Roofstock has an integrated financing solution for people with qualifying credit, and at least 20% down.
+One of the hardest part about buying single-family rental properties is often finding the financing.
+But Roofstock has an integrated financing solution for people with qualifying credit and at least 20% down.

 Use As Much Or As Little Of The Platform As You Want

-One of the best parts of Roofstock is how open the platform is.
+One of the best things about Roofstock is how open the platform is.
 You can buy tenant-occupied real estate, with Roofstock partner financing, and use Roofstock’s property manager.